© Friends of Oaks Park

 ABOUT FRIENDS OF OAKS PARK

-Formally constituted in 1997 and recognised by the Council, the Friends are a voluntary group elected by users of the park to represent their interests.
-The group works in an advisory capacity with the Council and its contractor(s) to promote the park and to achieve the highest standards of maintenance of the park.
-We also seek to improve the amenities and from time to time, we organise working parties of volunteers to undertake specific jobs around the park, including tree planting and planting bulbs.
+The group works in an advisory capacity with the Council and its contractors to promote the park and ensure the highest standards of maintenance are achieved.
+We also work closely with the leaseholders of the café and others to improve the amenities available.
+From time to time, we organise working parties of volunteers to undertake specific jobs around the park, including tree planting, dead-heading and planting bulbs.
+We also run information stands at larger events, such as the Carshalton Artists’ Open Studios (CAOS) weekends in June.
+There are lots of ways to get involved!

-We have worked with the Friends of the Honeywood Museum and the local archaeological society in carrying out the archaeological digs in Oaks Park in 2009 and 2011 which have which have contributed enormously to our knowledge of the history of The Oaks.
+We are keen to work with other organisations when we can.
+Most recently we have been developing our links with the Downlands Trust (https://downlandstrust.weebly.com/) and the Friends of Honeywood Museum (https://friendsofhoneywood.co.uk/index.html/).
+We have also worked with the local archaeological society in carrying out archaeological digs in Oaks Park in 2009 and 2011, which have which have contributed enormously to our knowledge of the history of The Oaks.

-In the autumn of 2014, we worked with Carshalton Beeches Rotary Club and the Council on a project which resulted in the planting of over 200 saplings of various woodland species in the park.
-The plants were supplied by the Woodland Trust as part of a nation-wide commemoration to mark the centenary of the outbreak of the First World War.
-A commemorative bench was also installed in the park.
+In the autumn of 2014, we worked with Carshalton Beeches Rotary Club and the Council to plant 200 saplings of various woodland species in the park, supplied by the Woodland Trust to mark the centenary of the outbreak of the First World War.
+A commemorative bench was also installed.

 Carshalton has a history of growing lavender.
 With the chalky free-draining soil